Chancellor's Environment, Sustainability and Resilience Commission

-Promote the environmental, social, and economic well-being of UNL and its stakeholders through the socially responsible stewardship of resources and creation of resilient systems that are adaptable and able to recover from short- and long-term environmental and technological changes.Read the Master Plan Read Appendix A
+The Chancellor's Environment, Sustainability and Resilience Commission (CESRC) provides strategic recommendations and ongoing advice to the Chancellor related to the environmental, social, and economic well-being of University of Nebraska–Lincoln (UNL) and its stakeholders.
+The CESRC promotes the socially responsible stewardship of resources and the creation of resilient systems that are adaptable and recoverable to short- and long-term environmental and technological changes.Read the Master Plan Read Appendix A

 Membership and Responsibilities

 The CESRC co-chairs are the UNL Sustainability Coordinator and the Director of UNL Sustainability Initiatives - a UNL faculty member appointed by the Chancellor.